mathresearch/mlsec/README.md

 # mlsec
-A repository with Jupyter notebooks in TensorFlow, PyTorch and MXNet.
+A repository with Jupyter notebooks in PyTorch and MXNet.